 Milestone Rights Liability - In July 2013, in conjunction with the execution of a (now repaid) loan agreement with Deerfield Private Design Fund II, L.P. and Deerfield Private Design International II, L.P. (collectively, "Deerfield"), the Company entered into a Milestone Rights Purchase Agreement (the "Milestone Rights Agreement") pursuant to which the Company issued certain milestone rights to Deerfield Private Design Fund II, L.P. and Horizon Santé FLML SÀRL, (the "Original Milestone Purchasers").
 The foregoing milestone rights provided the Original Milestone Purchasers certain rights to receive payments of up to \$90.0 million upon the occurrence of specified strategic and Afrezza sales milestones, \$55.0 million of which remains payable as of December 31, 2023, upon achievement of such milestones (collectively, the "Milestone Rights").
-In December 2021, the Milestone Rights were purchased by Barings Global Special Situations Credit Fund 4 (Delaware), L.P. and Barings Global Special Situations Credit 4 (LUX) S.ar.I. (together the "Milestone Purchasers").
-As a result, the Milestone Rights Agreement.
+In December 2021, the Milestone Rights were purchased by Barings Global Special Situations Credit Fund 4 (Delaware), L.P. and Barings Global Special Situations Credit 4 (LUX) S.ar.l. (together the "Milestone Purchasers").
+As a result, the Milestone Purchasers have assumed the obligations of the Original Milestone Purchasers and are now entitled to all rights under the Milestone Rights Agreement.
 The Milestone Rights liability is reported at fair value at the date of the agreement which is periodically offset against payments.
 See Note 12 - Fair Value of Financial Instruments.